 After Your Procedure

-If you experience shortness of breath, chest pains, or an unusual heart rhythm, seek medical attention immediately.
+If you experience shortness of breath, chest pains, or an unusual heart rhythm after you return home, seek immediate medical attention.

 Understanding the Risks

 Breast reduction procedures are relatively free of complications, and Dr. Lee is a board-certified plastic surgeon with decades of experience.
 Every plastic surgery, however, has risks.
 The potential risks of breast reduction include:

 - Changes in nipple or breast sensation, which may be permanent

 - Poor wound healing

 - Breast contour and shape irregularities